md-k-sarker/OWLAx/README.md

 3. It doesn't support custom cardinality.
 Currently it creates maxCardinality 1.

 ###Acknowledgement
-This work was supported by the National Science Founda- tion under award 1017225 III: Small: TROn – Tractable Reasoning with Ontolo- gies.
+This work was supported by the National Science Foundation under award 1017225 III: Small: TROn – Tractable Reasoning with Ontologies.